 - Ristorante Belforte, Via Guidoni, 42, Vernazza.
 Phone + 39 0187 812222

 Parting is such sweet sorrow.

 If you’re traveling today, a great idea is to buy your train ticket the day earlier.
-That way, when you show up to the train, it won’t matter if there is a long line up, you won’t miss your train!
-Just be sure to “validate” your tickets by inserting them into the yellow machines on your day of travel or you’ll get a fine if caught.
+That way, when you show up to the train, it won’t matter if there’s a long line up, you won’t miss your train!
+Be sure to “validate” your tickets by inserting it into the yellow machine on your day of travel or you could risk a fine.

 Options and extras:

 If you have more time to spend in the Cinque Terre my other suggestions are:

 - Go to the market in La Spezia, on Fridays (cheapo clothes and shoes)